JPIvan/JPIvan.github.io/_pages/boyd_convex_0010_ch1discussion.md

 ### Sections 1.3 and 1.4: Convex Optimisation and Non-Linear Optimisation

-There is nothing in this section that I feel I can add significant value to, but as a key point for the rest of this series of notes and examples I want to repeat a point that Boyd makes which I believe captures the value of this area of study wonderfully: first, techniques for convex (and quasiconvex) optimisation cover a sufficiently large problem domain that a surprising number of problems can be formulated as convex optimisation problems, and second, the techniques used for convex optimisaition are general enough to be useful in non-convex problems.
+There is nothing in this section that I feel I can add significant value to, but as a key point for the rest of this series of notes and examples I want to repeat a point that Boyd makes which I believe captures the value of this area of study wonderfully: first, techniques for convex (and quasiconvex) optimisation cover a sufficiently large problem domain that a surprising number of problems can be formulated as convex optimisation problems, and second, the techniques used for convex optimisation are general enough to be useful in non-convex problems.

 I leave the details of this up to Boyd, he does a far better job in exposition than I could hope to do here.
 I encourage readers to not skip what he has written in the remainder of Chapter 1, since some of it really is quite relevant in a holistic sense.